CDCgov/data-exchange-portal/README.md

 ### Using separate commands

-Of course, it is possible to run the front end and backend dev servers separatly if you do not with to use the SWA CLI.
+Of course, it is possible to run the front end and backend dev servers separately if you do not with to use the SWA CLI.
 However, we do not recommend doing this as it requires CORS to be configured in the backend, and environment variables to be changed.
-If you still with to do this, you need to run the following commands to start each server:
+If you still wish to do this, you need to run the following commands to start each server:

 - Start the front end server by running `yarn dev` in the project root directory.
 - Start the backend server by running `func host start` in the `api` directory.